iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#051] Isn't this going a bit overboard.md

 From the **\#PrayForPaff** to the **\#MonoWillPay** now, feels like everybody just wants someone else to solve the problem for them

 **TunaLee**<br>
-I think Mono is unlucky-AF wwwww
+I think Mono is unlucky\-AF wwwww

 **lenba**<br>
 \*Cries\* My beloved Cherry got injured TAT